-Here’s what you really need to know about nicotine if you want to QUIT smoking for good
+Here’s what you need to know about nicotine if you want to QUIT smoking for good

 WOW, congratulations on this 1st step towards quitting smoking for good!
-This information will give you a heads up on smoking and dismiss some of the common misconceptions smokers have.
+This information will give you a heads up on smoking and dismiss some common misconceptions smokers have.

 Smoking misconceptions and myths

 There are several misconceptions about smoking and nicotine that keep you trapped and addicted.
-These ‘myths’ are often started by the very same people who benefit from you purchasing the product.
+These ‘myths’ are often started by the same people who benefit from you purchase the product.